n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 # 2. <a name="ch_starting"></a>Getting Started

+pyDriveWire is a Python 2 project at the current time (Python 3 port is in-progress).
+Since Python 2 reached End Of Life in April 2020, it has become increasingly more difficult to install Python 2 and the associated packages.
+We recommend using `pyenv` to install and manage the recommended version of Python (pypy2.7-7.3.11).
+This document provides both quickstart and step-by-step instructions for installing `pyenv` and pyDriveWire.

 pyDriveWire has two Easy Installation Methods: Binary Package and Docker.
 These options are designed for Ease Of Use and do not require a complex series of installation steps.   pyDriveWire can also be run directly from any `pypy` or `python` install if it meets the appropriate requirements.

 In terms of performance, the Python and Binary Package installation methods are fully functional but have the lowest performance.
 Docker provides a medium level of performance.  pypy should be used to get the maximum performance out of pyDriveWire.